Quercus oblongifolia

 Quercus oblongifolia, commonly known as the Mexican blue oak, Arizona blue oak, Blue live oak or Sonoran blue oak, is an evergreen small tree or large shrub in the white oak group.

 Distribution

 Quercus oblongifolia grows in high grasslands, canyons and mesas in southwestern United States (Texas, Arizona and New Mexico) and northwestern Mexico (Baja California Sur, Chihuahua, Coahuila, Sinaloa and Sonora states).
-Mexican blue oak is closely related to Engelman oak "Quercus engelmannii" in Southern California.
-The two species may be conspecific and could be combined as one species.
+Mexican blue oak is closely related to Engelmann oak "Quercus engelmannii" in Southern California.
+The two species may be conspecific.

 Description

 The Mexican blue oak is a small evergreen tree growing 5–8 metres (16–27 feet) tall with a rounded crown.
 At higher elevations it is typically a large shrub.
 The trunk is up to 50 cm in diameter and the bark is light gray and densely furrowed.
 The twigs are yellowish brown and hairless with reddish brown buds.
 The leaves are small, alternate and oblong, with entire margins, leathery, bluish-green above and mid green below.
 The flowers appear in spring at the same time as the old leaves are being shed and new leaf growth starts.
 The male flowers form yellowish-green catkins and the female flowers are solitary or paired and grow in the leaf axils.
 The light brown acorns are ovoid or oblong, about 2 cm long and lodged in scaly, bowl-shaped cups about one third the length of the nut.